Consul

 Register services running on Docker containers

-This topic provides an overview for deploying a Consul server when running Consul on Docker containers.
+This topic provides an overview for registering services running on Docker containers in Consul.

 Register a service